toiletbril/toiletline/README.txt

 * TL_USE_STDIO can be defined to use <stdio.h> functions instead of raw `read()`, `open()` and etc.
-* TL_MANUAL_TAB_COMPLETION -- when defined, completion API will be disabled.
-  Pressing Tab key in `tl_readline()` will now return TL_PRESSED_TAB and not append anything to history.
-Buffer contents will represent current state of the line, which can be used to implement own completion, along with `tl_setline()`.
 * TL_HISTORY_MAX_SIZE configures maximum history size;
 * TL_NO_SUSPEND prevents Ctrl-Z from sending `SIGTSTP` to the terminal.
 Note that Windows does not have this signal, and if this macro is not defined,